 This option is not that great.
 Your customers will see that they've left your site and gone to calendly.com.

-But if you do want to try out Cloakist because you want to take your Calendly branding to the next level, we'd be happy to help.
+But when brand consistency is important to you, then you do want to try out Cloakist.
+With Cloakist you can take your Calendly branding to the next level.